About

 When studs were banned on the Central Lakes Trail, Earl Anderson, Al Liefort, and Bill Anderson, testified at the legislative session to remove the stud ban.
 They were successful and all snowmobilers are allowed to use the Central Lakes Trail today.

-In 1990, DATA started the Sponsor a Trail program where DATA members could sponsor miles of trails to support the grooming expenses for the trail.
-This program still exists today and the Sponsor a Trail signs are posted throughout the trail system.
+In 1990, DATA's total trail system grew to 500 miles.
+It was at this time DATA started the Sponsor a Trail program where DATA members could sponsor miles of trails to support the grooming expenses for the trail.
+This program still exists today, and the Sponsor a Trail signs are posted throughout the trail system.

 In the mid- 1990’s, charitable gambling entered the picture as a reliable source of financial support for DATA.
 That program exists today and continues to aid in the financial success of DATA.